Vitals: 5’10”, ~175 lbs.

 Running Background, Style, and General Preferences

-For most of my life, I’ve been one of those people who has said things like, “I hate running.
-Running is stupid.”
+I used to be one of those people who said things like, “I hate running.”

-As a little kid, high school student, college athlete, and most of my adult life, I basically believed that running only made sense if you were (1) chasing a soccer ball, football, or basketball, or (2) training for those sports, which is the only reason why I ran track in high school — being a sprinter was good speed work for football.
+As a little kid, high school student, college athlete, and a good chunk of my adult life, I basically believed that running only made sense if you were (1) chasing a soccer ball, football, or basketball, or (2) training for those sports — which is the only reason why I ran track in high school; being a sprinter was good speed work for football.

 In the last 6-7 years, however, the unthinkable has occurred: I have come to … appreciate running.

-I wouldn’t exactly say that I have come to love it, but I would definitely say that I love the satisfaction of having gone running, and I really dislike the way I feel when I don’t run at least 2-3 times a week.
+I wouldn’t exactly say that I have come to unequivocally love it, but I would definitely say that I love the satisfaction of having gone running, and I really dislike the way I feel when I don’t run a couple times a week.

-Also, I don’t run long distances.
-I’m four to five miles a clip, 3-4 times a week.
-Typically, that’s it.
+That said, I don’t run long distances.
+It’s typically four to five miles a clip.

-But such things are always subject to change, and so while I can imagine a world where I start tossing in a 7-8 mile run every so often, I currently have zero interest in running an ultramarathon.
+But such things are always subject to change, and so while I can imagine a world where I start tossing in a 7-8 mile run every so often, I’m not sure that I’ll ever run an ultramarathon.
 Or even a marathon.
 (Or even a half, really.
-Now I’m starting to sound lazy.)
+Ok, now I’m starting to sound really lazy.)
 I typically run solo, and listening to the right hip-hop definitely makes me run faster.

 Currently, most of my running is done right out my front door, where I start on paved roads for about half a mile, before getting onto one of the trails around Mt.
 Crested Butte.
 And while I really dislike cheap, unstable treadmills, I won’t refuse to run on a professional-grade treadmill — I actually like the suspension of good treadmills.
 (And I realize that half of you reading this just gasped.
 Or vomited.)